bhargavvarmasagi/GDP-Team04/README.md

 Researched data management needs for Iteration 2 :- (10/21/2024) <br>
 Analyzed required data fields for Customers, Products, and Orders, reviewed ER Diagram, and explored security measures like access restrictions and encryption.
 Investigated how data storage aligns with functional requirements.<br>

+Researched data management requirements for Phase 2 :- (10/21/2024)
+Researched and analysis of data structures for Customer, Product, and Order entities.
+Reviewed entity relationships and data flow diagrams.
+Documented security considerations including access control and encryption protocols.